- Pritzker Fellows

 Biography

-Prior to San José, Jordan deployed forward again to Afghanistan as the Chief Operating Officer for the Special Operations Joint Task Force-Afghanistan Technology Team to build early warning detection software for counter-terrorism.
-He also held the rank of Major as a reservist leading the Army’s technology modernization efforts in Silicon Valley and was the CEO of a digital health spinout from Siemens Healthineers.
+Prior to San José, Jordan deployed forward for his second tour in Afghanistan as the Chief Operating Officer for the U.S. Special Operations Joint Task Force-Afghanistan Technology Team to build early warning detection software for counter-terrorism.
+He also held the rank of Major as a reservist leading the Army’s technology modernization efforts in Silicon Valley, served in the U.S. Department of State as a Foreign Service Officer focusing on East Asia and cybersecurity, and was the CEO of a digital health spinout from Siemens Healthineers.

 Seminars